thelearninghouse/starter-theme/readme.md

 This theme uses Susy Grid.
 Documentation can be found [here](http://susydocs.oddbird.net/en/latest/)

+### Custom Fields

+This theme relies on [Advanced Custom Fields](https://www.advancedcustomfields.com/) to help handle much of the content and settings on the site.
+To set up all the fields on a new install, navigate to the Tools section in the WP Admin and import the `acf-export-latest.json` from the theme's `library` folder.

 ## Menus

 There are three menus setup for this theme by default: